Our Blog | The Intern Group | Internship Tips & Advice

 “At the end of the day, let there be no excuses, no explanations, no regrets.” -Steve Maraboli

 Opportunity is what you make of it.
 An internship abroad is an opportunity – the success of the experience depends on what you put into it.
-Investing time, hard work and energy into an internship abroad will yield positive and career-changing results.
-Apathy, laziness and sloth, on the other hand, will lead to a disappointing experience.
-If you’re keen on making your international experience work for you, commit yourself to the internship, stay focused and follow these 10 helpful tips on how to make the most of your internship abroad (and eventually land that dream job).
+Investing time, hard work, and energy into an internship abroad will yield positive and career-changing results.
+Apathy, laziness, and sloth, on the other hand, will lead to a disappointing experience.
+If you’re keen on making your international experience work for you, commit yourself to the internship, stay focused, and follow these helpful tips on how to make the most of your internship abroad (and eventually land that dream job), whether you're doing a long-term internship or a short-term internship.

 “How can I make the most of my internship abroad?”